Forensic Accounting Skills in Investigations

 The former approach is taken when acceptable behaviour is narrowly defined, such that the slightest deviation warrants investigation.
 The latter approach is the more common.
 It is driven by a risk assessment and is based on what this type of fraud or non-compliance would look like in the data.
 For example, a shell company scheme might evidence itself by an address in the vendor master file matching an address in the employee master file.
 Any instances of such a match would be investigated.

-Regardless of which of these two approaches is taken, data analytics performed at this stage represent the very first steps in the investigative process.
-One or more anomalous transactions or activities have been flagged for further evaluation.
+Regardless of which of these two approaches is taken, data analytics often represents an essential tool for gathering evidence to lay the foundation for substantive examination of books, records and other evidence.
 Following the reverse-proof concept described above is critical once anomalies indicative of possible wrongdoing are uncovered.

-As a method of corroborating an allegation that has been received, data analysis can be of great value (see Chapters 18 and 19 for additional guidance on dealing with whistleblowers).
+As a method of corroborating an allegation that has been received, data analysis can be of great value.
 It is a significant advantage to the investigator because, more often than not, it can be performed on electronic data without alerting the subject of the allegation.
 In this application, the allegation is first assessed in terms of what impact the alleged fraudulent or corrupt act would have on financial or non-financial data.
+It is important to understand how data flows through the organisation from the point of origination, through multiple hops in different departments, for example how an invoice will flow from a business unit to finance and back to the business unit.
+The data can change quite a bit throughout different business processes and this will need to be understood for a robust analysis of it.
 To illustrate, take the example of an allegation that workers in the shipping department of a warehouse are stealing inventory by short shipping orders to customers.
 There are numerous sources of data, both financial and non-financial, that could be analysed to assess the validity of this allegation:

 - gross profit margins – an unexplained decline in gross profit margins by product, or by location (as a result of having to re-ship additional items, with no associated revenue, to satisfy the customer);